 There are certain things that a crafty teacher cannot live without (maybe, I'm exaggerating) :) But in my nine yeas of teaching, I have found a few handy-dandy must-haves that I cannot imagine myself doing without...

 Storage Space - If you don't have much horizontal space, then use lots of shelving and stack-able drawers to create all of the vertical spaces you need.
 I also use over-the-door hangers to hang some of my pocket charts.
+The stacking mini drawers below are labeled with my polka dot classroom labels.

 A Laminating Machine - It does not have to be large or heavy-duty.
 Mine is light and portable.
 I use it at school and take it home for the Summer break.
 I laminate classroom posters, certificates, my card games, fold-able cut-outs, signs, pictures, bulletin board labels, and write on-wipe off activities.
 And of course, all laminators use pouches.
 I tend to use the 9" x 11.4" pouches for the letter-sized sheets of paper.